 The situation has come to a point where the entirety of South Kashmir is under the rule of the armed forces.
 The crisis in South Kashmir is so treacherous that in the absence of the security forces to maintain order, everything could crumble into oblivion.

 Bamzai eloquently points out in his article that the BJP leadership has left behind a “shipwreck” in less than three years in power.
-The State has become unrecognisable as the sizeable amount of violence has risen and there is no viable solution in sight.
-The reason being a bunch of jackboots have seldom solved anything.
-Be it the draconian Armed Forces Special Powers Act (AFSPA) or any of the extreme measures that are taken within the region, all is in vain if the parties involved do not engage in constructive dialogue.
+The State has become unrecognisable as the sizeable amount of violence has risen, and there is no viable solution in sight.
+The reason is that a bunch of jackboots have seldom solved anything.
+Whether it is the draconian Armed Forces Special Powers Act (AFSPA) or any of the extreme measures taken within the region, all efforts are in vain if the parties involved do not engage in constructive dialogue.

 The BJP leadership has instead sought to indulge in “Islamophobia and Muslim bashing” instead of engaging in genuine dialogue for a permanent solution.
 Bamzai lists eight such instances where the BJP has disregarded the opportunity to do the right thing.

-The recall of octogenarian Governor N N Vohra when what is needed in Kashmir right now is a fresh pair of eyes and a more proactive approach.
-An ideal choice would have been sending ex-General Syed Atat Hasnain who was once Corps Commander in Jammu and Kashmir to run the gamut of moving pieces that is Kashmir.
-A man with prior experience and intricate knowledge of the nuances of a sensitive region like Kashmir especially post 2008 Amarnath crisis.
+The recall of octogenarian Governor N N Vohra, when what is needed in Kashmir right now is a fresh pair of eyes and a more proactive approach.
+An ideal choice would have been to send ex-General Syed Ata Hasnain, who was once Corps Commander in Jammu and Kashmir, to navigate the complex landscape of Kashmir.
+A man with prior experience and intricate knowledge of the nuances of a sensitive region like Kashmir, especially post-2008 Amarnath crisis.

-There is almost no Unified Command meetings held or even structured under the Chief Minister.
-Instead of being a spectator, such meetings are imperative in that it must be held weekly to contain the damages through incessant violence.
+There are almost no Unified Command meetings held or even structured under the Chief Minister.
+Instead of being a spectator, such meetings are imperative in that they must be held weekly to contain the damage through incessant violence.
 For most parts, it has called for more and more boots on the ground whenever possible, the vision for which lacks any practicality.
-The suppressive tactics hold no ground as is evidenced by the uncontrollable eruption of violence in the region.
+The suppressive tactics hold no ground, as is evidenced by the uncontrollable eruption of violence in the region.

 Indian Army Knows The Exact Location of 12 Terror Launch Pads in Pakistan; But Can They Strike?